Dirac cohomology and simple modules of the Dunkl-Opdam subalgebra via inherited Drinfeld properties

 Similarly

-So since the relations we gave are images of relations in the second presentation under $\Phi$ they hold.
-Furthermore, the generators and relations are exactly the images of the generators and relations of a presentation hence \ref{3rdpres} gives another presentation of $\mathbb{H}_{DO}$.
+The relations we gave are images of relations in the second presentation under $\Phi$.
+Furthermore, the generators and relations are exactly the images of the generators and relations of a presentation hence \ref{3rdpres} gives another presentation of $\mathbb{H}_{DO}$.\end{proof}